carbon-language/carbon-lang/docs/design/generics/details.md

 [the goal that generic functions can be used in place of regular functions without changing the return type that callers see](goals.md#path-from-regular-functions).
 In this example, `AddAndScaleGeneric` can be substituted for `AddAndScaleForPoint_Extend` and `AddAndScaleForPoint_NoExtend` without affecting the return types.
-This requires the return value to be converted to the type that the caller expects instead of the erased type used inside the checked-generic function.
+This may require a conversion of the return value to the type that the caller expects, from the erased type used inside a checked-generic function.

 A checked-generic caller of a checked-generic function performs the same